alljoyn/extras-webdocs/README.md

 Or, run in watch mode to wait (forever) for changes in docs/files to generate the HTML files.

-    node scripts/generate_docs.js watch
+    scripts/generate_html.js watch

+Run this to check the generated file for orphan documents and orphan links:

+    scripts/linkchecker.js

-Run this once to start a server to host HTML fiels in `out/public/`:
+Run this once to start a server to host HTML field in `out/public/`:

-    node scripts/server.js
+    scripts/server.js

 Optionally, you can specify a port:

     node scripts/server.js 8080